-To join the Thrive development team, you should send us an application via email containing the information outlined below.
-After your application is accepted, you’ll be sent an invitation to join our development forums and contribute to discussions.
+To join the Thrive development team you can either send us an application via email containing the information outlined below or you can fork the repository and submit a pull request for a small feature or update. if your pull request is accepted, then you can email us an application to be accepted based on the completed pull request.
+If your application is accepted, you’ll be sent an invitation to join our development forums and contribute to discussions.

-Send your application to firstname.lastname@example.org with the subject heading ‘New Application’.
+When applying by email send your application to email@example.com with the subject heading ‘New Application’.
 If you don’t use this subject heading your message may accidentally be caught in the spam filter.
-If you don’t receive a reply within five days, please contact us via one of our social media outlets.
-The email system is known to be unreliable.
+If you don’t receive a reply within five days, it’s fine to contact us via one of our social media outlets for an update.

 Here is the information you should put in your application: